-Project: Operations Center Meeting Room refresh Terms: Due on receipt Item Description Quantity Rate Total REP: THANK YOU!!!!
-MARK Subtotal Quotes/Estimates are valid for 60 days from date on quote.
-Sales Tax (7.0%) We currently have a 6-8 week lead time from the time of acceptance/deposit received. sit received.
+Project: Operati Project: Operations Center Meeting Room refresh Terms: Due on recei Item Description Quantity Rate Total REP: THANK YOU!!!!
+MARK Subtotal uotes/Estimates are valid for 60 days from date on quote.
+Sales Tax (7.
+0%) ave a 6-8 week lead time from the time of acceptance/depos sit received.
 Total